OneMoreGres/ScreenTranslator/README.md

 ## Installation

-There are 2 versions of the app: general and `compatible`.
-They all share the same functionality.
-The `compatible` version does not use some hardware optimizations, but allows the app to be run on elder hardware.

-At first, download general version (without any suffixes in the downloadable archive's name).
-If the app will silently crash during its work, then try the `compatible` version.

 **Windows**: download archive from [github releases](https://github.com/OneMoreGres/ScreenTranslator/releases) page, extract it and run `.exe` file.

 If the app fails to start with missing dll's error then install `vs_redist*.exe` from the release archive.